rpearce/ramda.guide/src/book/converting-temperature-units.md

 understanding.

-Let's get introduced to some perfectly fine conversion functions — one of which are going to rip apart and make anew.
+Let's get introduced to some perfectly fine conversion functions — one of which we are going to rip apart and make anew.

 ```javascript
 function celsiusToFahrenheit(celsius) {